GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-organizationInum                                   | The Organization Inum oxId                                               | URL for the Inum generator Service dynamicRegistrationEnabled                         | Boolean value specifying whether to enable Dynamic Registration dynamicRegistrationExpirationTime                  | Expiration time in seconds for clients created with dynamic registration, 0 means never expire dynamicRegistrationPersistClientAuthorizations     | Boolean value specifying whether to persist client authorizations trustedClientEnabled                               | Boolean value specifying whether a client is trusted and no authorization is required dynamicRegistrationScopesParamEnabled              | Boolean value specifying whether to enable scopes parameter in dynamic registration
+organizationInum                                   | The Organization Inum oxId                                               | URL for the Inum generator Service dynamicRegistrationEnabled                         | Boolean value specifying whether to enable Dynamic Registration dynamicRegistrationExpirationTime                  | Expiration time in seconds for clients created with dynamic registration, 0 or -1 means never expire dynamicRegistrationPersistClientAuthorizations     | Boolean value specifying whether to persist client authorizations trustedClientEnabled                               | Boolean value specifying whether a client is trusted and no authorization is required dynamicRegistrationScopesParamEnabled              | Boolean value specifying whether to enable scopes parameter in dynamic registration